Digital Leadership: Changing Paradigms for Changing Times (Keynote, Workshop, or Breakout Session)

 The Power of Personal Learning Networks (PLN’s) (Workshop and/or Breakout session)

 Personal Learning Networks (PLN’s) have been around for centuries and can be defined as relationships that individuals leverage for learning.
-Attendees will learn how 21st Century educators can utilize the Internet and Web 2.0 tools (microblogging services, social networking websites, social bookmarking tools, RSS feed readers, tablet apps, and digital discussion forums) to create their PLN’s and customize their “always-on” learning networks to better prepare and understand the Common Core Standards, college & career readiness, technology integration, engaging learners, and effective leadership strategies.
+Attendees will learn how innovative educators can utilize the Internet and an array of digital tools to create their PLN’s and customize their “always-on” learning networks to better prepare and understand the latest pedagogical techniques, college & career readiness, technology integration, engaging learners, and effective leadership strategies.

 Educational Options for a Changing World (Breakout session)